Hedwig Klein

-Hedwig Klein (/de/; 19 February 1911 or 12 September 1911 - after 11 July 1942) was a German Jewish Arabist who died in Auschwitz.
+Hedwig Klein (/de/; 19 February 1911 or 12 September 1911 - after 11 July 1942) was a German Jewish Arabist and scholar, who was later murdered in Auschwitz.

 Biography

 Hedwig Klein was born in Antwerp to Abraham Wolff Klein, a Hungarian oil wholesaler, and his wife Recha.
 She was the couple's second daughter.
 In 1914, the family moved to Hamburg.
 Two years later, her father was killed in combat on the Eastern Front during World War I. In January 1927, Hedwig Klein, her mother, and her sister, who was about a year older than Hedwig, became naturalized German citizens.

 Hedwig studied at the Jewish Girls School in Hamburg until 1928, when she joined the Lichtwarkschule.
 It was here that she completed her Abitur in 1931 and in the same year, she enrolled in the University of Hamburg to study Islamic studies, Semitic studies, and English philology.
 According to Albert Dietrich, who would later become a professor of Arabic, university teachers at the time were liberal and open-minded people, for whom anti-semitic views were beyond the pale.
 For that reason, Klein felt "safe" in her academic department.
 Dietrich said of Klein that she was:

 She was delicate and petite, quite near-sighted, calm, reserved and hopelessly modest.
 But she had a critical sensibility and she was skeptical of any kind of dogmatic statement.
 From time to time, she expressed these doubts in her soft voice.
 This earned her the [...] respectful nickname of shakkāka (شكاكة), or the habitual skeptic, which she received with a smile. [...]